Market overview: Good start to the year despite negative news

 Indexed stock market performance in Swiss francs

 This graphic shows the performance of the equity markets in Switzerland, worldwide and in emerging markets over the past 12 months in Swiss francs.
-The losses in April 2025 caused by the turbulence in world trade have now been almost fully offset.
+The losses in April 2025 caused by the turmoil in world trade have now been more than fully recouped.

 Source: SIX, MSCI